The ASTRID Simulation at z=0: From Massive Black Holes to Large-scale Structure: Introduction

 Fully leveraging the wealth of GW and EM observations in the near future requires a cosmological simulation that hosts a large population of MBH mergers, spans a wide mass range and various galactic environments, and incorporates improved models for MBH dynamics.
 In this work, we present the \astrid\ simulation at $z=0$.
 Below, we briefly list some of \astrid 's key features.

-\begin{itemize} \item \texttt{Large particle number}: The simulation initial conditions include $3.3\times 10^{11}$ particles: $5500^{3}$ DM particles and $5500^{3}$ SPH hydrodynamic mass elements.
+\begin{enumerate} \item \texttt{Large particle number}: The simulation initial conditions include $3.3\times 10^{11}$ particles: $5500^{3}$ DM particles and $5500^{3}$ smoothed particle hydrodynamics (SPH) mass elements.
 Evolving the simulation from $z=99$ to $z=0$ consumed about 896M CPU hours on the Frontera facility at the Texas Advanced Computing Center.
 This makes \astrid\ one of the largest cosmological hydrodynamical simulations in terms of particle number that have been evolved to $z=0$.

-\item \texttt{Large MBH population}: \astrid\ covers a BH mass range spanning almost seven orders of magnitude, and hosts over 3 million MBH merger events.
+\item \texttt{Large MBH population}: \astrid\ covers a BH mass range spanning almost 7 orders of magnitude, and hosts over 3 million MBH merger events.
 On the one hand, \astrid\ adopts a relatively small BH seed mass, down to $3\times10^{4}\ M_{\odot}/h$, enabling us to study MBH seed mergers, the main target of the upcoming LISA mission.
 On the other hand, the relatively large simulation volume samples the sparse massive end of the MBH mass function.
-The most massive black hole in \astrid\ is $2\times 10^{11}\ M_{\odot}$.
+The most-massive black hole in \astrid\ is $2\times 10^{11}\ M_{\odot}$.
 These MBHs undergo mergers which will contribute to the PTA GW background and are likely to be detected as PTA CW sources \citep{Chen2025, Zhou2025_PTA_CW}.

 \item \texttt{Better MBH Dynamics}: Instead of adopting the widely used BH repositioning algorithm \citep{Weinberger2018,Crain2015, Dave2019, Sijacki2015}, \astrid\ includes a subgrid model to compensate for the dynamical friction contributed by those stars and BHs which surround the MBH particles, but are below the resolution limit of the simulation.
-This model has been validated against both semi-analytical predictions and high-resolution simulations \citep{Genina2024, Zhou2025}.
+This model has been validated against both semianalytical predictions and high-resolution simulations \citep{Genina2024, Zhou2025}.
 It not only provides a better description of MBH dynamics, but also leads to realistic MBH velocities and trajectories.
-Because of this, the MBH orbital eccentricity, an important indicator of the binary hardening timescale, can be measured for MBH binaries \citep{Chen2023_dualAGN, Wang2025}. \end{itemize}
+Because of this, the MBH orbital eccentricity, an important indicator of the binary hardening timescale, can be measured for MBH binaries \citep{Chen2023_dualAGN, Wang2025}. \end{enumerate}